Fiaxhs/ouirc/README.md

 ###Setup
+- clone repo
-edit `lib/app.js` and edit `Ouirc.prototype.connectServers` according to comments.
+- edit `lib/app.js` and edit `Ouirc.prototype.connectServers` according to comments.
+- `make` should launch app. (the `nodewebkit` bin should be in your path)